xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 in other words, when an user is compromised -> what can it access, what became at risk

-disabling the root account is also a good idea for most hosts & servers, prefering sudoer or proper accorded user permissions
+disabling the root account is also a good idea for most hosts, prefering sudoer or proper accorded user permissions

 as always, good passwords are always preferated & for the [ssh protocol use keys or certificates](https://xeylou.fr/posts/ssh)

 #### authentication

-using a login & a password cannot verify the person accessing a ressource behind the user
+using a login & a password cannot verify the identity of the person accessing a ressource behind a user

 since then, human intervention has guaranteed the identity of the person accessing the resource

-back then, simple questions where asked to know if the intended person using the credentials was the one intended - *e.g name of the person dog, where did he was born, etc.*
+back then, simple questions where asked to know if the intended person using the credentials was the one intended - *e.g name of the person's dog, where did he was born, etc.*

 this authentication method was highly subjected to doxing - *searching public informations about someone*